oroinc/documentation/cookbook/how_to_create_global_js_component.rst

 .. seealso::

-    You can find more information about the global component and the global view and learn about the App Module from the :doc:`"Frontend Architecture chapter" </book/frontend_architecture>` and from the `Page Component documentation`_.
+    You can find more information about global components and global views and learn about the App Module from the :doc:`Frontend Architecture chapter </book/frontend_architecture>` and from the `Page Component documentation`_.

-..
-TODO needs to be replaced with a reference to the frontend architecture chapter

 Creating the Page Component Module
 ----------------------------------

-First of all, you need to define the Page Component module in your bundle which has to extend the ``BaseComponent`` class from the OroUIBundle.
+First of all, you need to define the Page Component module in your bundle, which has to extend the ``BaseComponent`` class from the OroUIBundle.
 If the Page Component module is named ``MyComponent``, its code has to be placed in a file named ``my-component.js`` that lives in the ``Resources/public/js/app/components`` directory of your bundle: